The Market at Virginia Tech supports food access for our community in ways that respect the diverse needs and dignity of those served.

 When Hema and Mehul Sanghani learned how many Virginia Tech students were struggling to have enough healthy and nutritious meals, they felt compelled to act.
 Mehul Sanghani is a member of the Virginia Tech Class of 1998 who earned bachelor’s degrees in industrial and systems engineering and psychology.
 He is CEO and founder of Octo Consulting Group, a nationally recognized technology and consulting firm based in Reston, Virginia.
 Mehul Sanghani is a native of Blacksburg, home of Virginia Tech’s largest campus.

 Supported by a $1.5 million donation from the alumni couple, the university launched The Market at Virginia Tech to enhance food access for Hokies.
-This innovative program provides up to 75 students at a time with enough fresh ingredients to make 10 meals per week.

 The program is run by Virginia Tech Student Affairs, which encourages any undergraduate or graduate students who faces food insecurity to contact the Dean of Students office for help from this program or other assistance.